rolspace/react-d3-webapp/README.md

 > Make sure these environment variables are set before building the application.
 > DotEnv can be used to set the environment variables when starting the application in development mode (`yarn start dev`)

-The client application can be started in two ways:
+The client application can be started locally in two ways:

-Option 1: run locally
+Option 1: start from the terminal

 - Using the terminal, set the `./src/client` folder as the current directory.
 - Run the `yarn start dev` command to launch the application in development mode.

-Option 2: run with Docker launch config in VSCode
+Option 2: start from the Local client launch config in VSCode

-- Run the `React D3 Client: Docker Launch Server` launch config in VSCode.
-Make sure to modify the tasks.json file to set the environment variables in the `docker-run-client: debug` task.
+- Run the `Local client: launch` config in VSCode.
+Make sure to modify the `.env` file to set the environment variables.
-- Run the `React D3 Client: Docker Launch Browser` launch config in VSCode.
-It will launch Chrome and load the React Frontend, the application will run in development mode.

-Option 3: run production mode

-- Using the terminal, set the `./src/client` folder as the current directory.
-- Run the `yarn start pro` command to launch the application in production mode (with Express as the server).

-### Node Backend and React Frontend

-Both applications can be started with Docker Compose and a debugger can be attached with VSCode.

-- Use the `docker-compose.debug.yml` file to launch **both** applications.
-It is necessary to modify the Compose file to set the environment variables for each of the applications.
-- Run the `React D3 Client: Docker Launch Browser` launch config in VSCode.
-It will attach VSCode to the client application started with Docker Compose.
-The React Frontend will run in development mode.
-- Run the `React D3 API: Docker Attach to Server` launch config in VSCode.
-It will attach VSCode to the API Backend started with Docker Compose.

-### Node Backend and React Frontend (in production mode)

-In order to simulate a production environment, the `docker-compose.yml` can be used to launch **both** the React Frontend and the Node Backend.
-The Compose file needs to be modified to set the environment variables and arguments for the containers.

-The React Frontend will run as a static application hosted by an NGINX proxy in production mode.